Lyric Finder

 Paste a phrase into the search bar.
-LyricFinder returns a list of songs that contain those words, sorted by how well they match.
+LyricFinder works as a song locator by lyrics: it returns the tracks that contain those words, sorted by how well they match.
 If the first result is not yours, add a second word or the name of the artist and the list narrows down.
-Quotation marks force an exact match, which is helpful when a single word (think “bright” versus “bride”) changes the meaning of the line.
+Quotation marks force an exact match, which helps when a single word (“bright” versus “bride”) changes the meaning of the line.

 What Lyrics Can You Start With?